-Cherokee Valeria, a former college teammate of Eastern head football coach Beau Baldwin, has been hired as EWU’s new cornerbacks coach.
-He will also coordinate travel for the Eagles.
+Cherokee Valeria, a former college teammate of Eastern head football coach Beau Baldwin, enters his fourth season as EWU’s cornerbacks coach.
+He also coordinates travel for the Eagles.

-A member of Central Washington University’s 1995 team which won the National Association of Intercollegiate Athletics (NAIA) football title, Valeria brings seven years of collegiate coaching experience to Eastern.
-Most recently, he was an assistant coach at Southeast Missouri State.
+A member of Central Washington University’s 1995 team which won the National Association of Intercollegiate Athletics (NAIA) football title, Valeria brought seven previous years of collegiate coaching experience to Eastern.
+Most recently, he coached defensive backs at Southeast Missouri State in 2011.

-Valeria has had a player rank among the nation's top 30 in interceptions in four of his last six years as a position coach, dating back to his two-year stint as coach at Central Washington.
-He has coached three all-conference players at the college level, including a pair who received all-region recognition and one preseason All-American.
+Valeria has had a player rank among the nation’s top 30 in interceptions in five seasons as a position coach, dating back to his two-year stint as coach at Central Washington.
+Including Eastern, he has coached six all-conference players at the college level.
+And prior to his time at EWU, he coached a pair of players who received all-region recognition and one preseason All-American.

-Valeria spent the 2010 season as Director of Football Operations at Cal Poly, which is one of four new schools joining the Big Sky Conference in 2012.
+Valeria spent the 2010 season as Director of Football Operations at Cal Poly, which joined the Big Sky Conference in 2012.
 He was that school’s pro liaison, and also worked with the defensive staff for the 7-4 Mustangs, who ranked 14th in FCS in rushing defense.
 Valeria also started the Mustang Pride program, helping Cal Poly football players reach out to the local community.

 Prior to working at Cal Poly, Valeria spent three seasons as cornerbacks coach at Idaho State under John Zamberlin, a former EWU assistant and former head coach at CWU.
 Valeria coached D.J.
 Clark of the Carolina Panthers during his time with the Bengals football program.
 Clark earned All-Big Sky honors twice and finished third in ISU history with 15 interceptions.
 Valeria developed and implemented a study hall program that helped produce 17 Big Sky All-Academic players in his three seasons as academic coordinator at ISU.